Everyone’s an equal

 • Modern Slavery and Human Rights

-• In 2022, our employees accessed a total of 12,007 training hours and 700 enrolments in industry recognised qualifications across quality, meat boning and distribution
+• In 2023, our employees accessed a total of 36,829 training hours and 149 employees completed leadership development programmes

 • Increased the diversity of our apprenticeship programmes to include Engineering, Accounting, Quality and People and Culture within the UK